future timeline technology humanity predictions 2050

 In 2011, China's Three Gorges Dam will become fully operational.
 This will remove some 100 million tonnes of CO2 and over 2 million tonnes of SO2 that would otherwise have been generated by coal-fired power stations.

-In 2018, the ITER experimental fusion reactor will be switched on.
-China will have funded part of this.
+In 2019, the ITER experimental fusion reactor will be switched on.
+China will have funded part of this project.

 By 2025, much of China will be highly urbanised and densified.
 Its booming economy will have led to the construction of literally tens of thousands of new skyscrapers all over the country.
 There will be over 200 cities with more than a million inhabitants, compared to just 35 in the whole of Europe circa 2010.
 Even remote and isolated places will be seeing development on an unprecedented scale.
 Large-scale infrastructure such as maglev trains, airports, bridges and tunnels will form an extensive network to all corners of the nation, leaving few areas untouched.
 China will be well on its way to becoming a developed country.